Skip to main content

 Carmona – a pretty town with a well-preserved set of Roman tombs, a fortified town, and a magnificent fortress which is now a state-owned Parador hotel.
 More about Carmona.

 The Alhambra, Granada – one of Spain’s most-visited monuments, this dream-like Arab palace is a must-visit for anyone coming to Andalucia.
 The craftmanship of Islamic artisans – carved wood ceilings, plasterwork arches, exquisite geometric tiles - is exceptional.
 Pools of running water cool the air and reflect the majestic edifices.
 Washington Irving stayed here in the 19th century.
 It’s essential to book tickets well in advance.
-More about Alhambra, Granada.
+More about Alhambra Palace and More about Granada city.

 PRACTICAL INFORMATION